 Education and Research Activities in the Laboratory

-In living organisms, a variety of biomolecules such as proteins, DNA, and sugars form unique supramolecular assemblies to maintain bio-functions.
+We are performing new interdisciplinary researches in chemistry and biology.
+In living organisms, a variety of biomolecules such as proteins, DNA, and sugars form unique supramolecular assemblies to maintain biofunctions.
 Based on chemical knowledge of the functions and structures of these bio-supramolecules at the molecular level, our laboratory focuses on elucidation of the function mechanisms and design/applications of bio-supramolecules using various spectroscopic analysis methods, protein engineering techniques, and organic syntheses.

-We develop new protein supramolecules and polymers for functional biomaterials based on a new concept in which a protein molecule is used as a structural unit (Fig.1).
+We construct new protein supramolecules and polymers like puzzles, based on a new concept in which a building block protein is used as a structural unit (Fig.1).

 Explanatory Pictures of Research Activities

 - Fig. 2

 X-ray crystallographic structure of an artificial fluorescent protein constructed by a combination of genetic and synthetic methods

 1.A.
 Oda et al., Chem.
 Asian J., 13, 964-967 (2018) (Featured on “Front Cover”).